hamidsharifian/sproot-deposit/README.md

 In which order @Test methods all called?

 can a @transactional method throw exception?
-UnexpectedRollbackException: Transaction rolled back because it has been marked as rollback-only A good page to read: https://reflectoring.io/spring-transactions-and-exceptions/#:~:text=Error%20handling%20with%20%40Transactional,-The%20%40Transactional%20annotation&text=That%20is%2C%20when%20the%20thrown,rollback%20in%20the%20default%20configuration.
+UnexpectedRollbackException: Transaction silently rolled back because it has been marked as rollback-only A good page to read: https://reflectoring.io/spring-transactions-and-exceptions/#:~:text=Error%20handling%20with%20%40Transactional,-The%20%40Transactional%20annotation&text=That%20is%2C%20when%20the%20thrown,rollback%20in%20the%20default%20configuration.

+add Header to request in spring boot

 -----------------------------------------------------------------------------------------------------------------------